 - What is one step you could commit to taking today to make being a continuous learner a reality?

 Are you a leader or coach who is looking for a regular opportunity to grow and practice skills?
-Our Transformational Conversations Accelerator Membership is designed with the explicit intention of supporting deliberate practice of Transformational Coaching.
+Our Transformational Conversations Accelerators are designed with the explicit intention of supporting deliberate practice of Transformational Coaching.
 It might be exactly what you need.